MeltwaterArchive/rabbitio/README.md

 docker-compose up -d
 ```

-Go to your now running [local rabbit](http://localhost:15672) and create example exchange: `rabbitio-exchange` and queue `rabbitio-queue`,
-then bind the queue to the exchange.
+Go to your now running [local rabbit](http://localhost:15672) and create example exchange `rabbitio-exchange` and queue `rabbitio-queue`.
+Then bind the queue to the exchange.

 #### Publish your first message